DreissenZulu/Responsive-Portfolio/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
-Original portfolio, but with a mobile friendly responsive format
+Original portfolio, but with a mobile friendly responsive format Update 2: Incorporated JavaScript to the design for more interactivity.

 ## Description
 This version of the portfolio is the same as the original, but elements have been adjusted to be responsive, allowing